PythonForMatlabProgrammers/PythonForMatlabProgrammers/README.md

 PythonForMatlabCoders
 =====================

-This site is the home of "Python for MATLAB Programmers".
+This site is the home of “Python for MATLAB Programmers”.
 It is an introduction to numeric Python for programmers who already know MATLAB.

 This document was originally produced by [Mike Patterson](https://github.com/mike-patt)